ozed147/TProTestSuite/README.md

 # TProTestSuite
-TProTestSuite enables you to test your application's login functionality ("TPro app").The suite changes the password and validates the error message when a wrong password is entered.
+TProTestSuite enables you to test the application's ("TPro app") login functionality.
+The suite changes the password and validates the error message when a wrong password is entered.